luminousmining/miner/PARAMETERS.md

 --cpu              [OPTIONAL] Enable or disable device cpu.
                Default value is false.
                --cpu=<true|false>
---socks5          [OPTIONAL] Enable SOCKS5 proxy.
+--socks5          [OPTIONAL] Enable pool connection through a SOCKS5 proxy server on localhost.
                Default value is false.
                --socks5=<true|false>
---socks_port      [OPTIONAL] Port of the SOCKS proxy.
+--socks_port      [OPTIONAL] The port of the SOCKS5 proxy server on localhost.
+Be careful not to confuse this with the `port' parameter for the pool address.
                Default value is 9050.
                --socks_port=9050
 --api_port        [OPTIONAL] miner API port.